-Quirk-Silva has four children and is married to Jesus Silva, also a teacher.
-She resides in the City of Fullerton.
+Assemblywoman Quirk-Silva has four children and is married to Fullerton Mayor Jesus Silva, who is also a teacher.